-The Auditor interviewed the Human Resources (HR) Director regarding the hiring practices of the ADOC.
-The HR Director indicated that the potential hire is required to fill out the personnel documents, which require the disclosure of the standard required items.
-The HR Director stated the ADOC takes a very active stance with the requirements of the PREA standards and have developed a very comprehensive system of tracking to ensure that allthe required history checks are completed for prehires, promotions, and five-year reviews.
-The Auditor conducted a review of the requested personnel files and verified thatall the files reviewed contained all items required by the standard, including the PREA documentation, verification of the completed criminal history checks, and the three questions listed under Provision (a).
+Through the interview process, Human Resources (HR) indicated that the applicant is required to fill out the personnel documents, which require the disclosure of the standard required items.
+HR stated the ADOC takes a highly active stance with the requirements of the PREA standards and have developed a comprehensive system of tracking to ensure that all the required history checks are completed for pre-hires, promotions, and five-year reviews.
+The Auditor conducted a review of the requested personnel files and verified that all the files reviewed contained the items required by the standard, including the PREA documentation, verification of the completed criminal history checks, and the three questions listed under Provision (a).